MonoGame/MonoGame/Documentation/custom_effects.md

 * The effect compiler is aggressive about removing unused paramters, be sure the parameters you are setting are actually used.
 * If you think you've found a bug porting a shader [please let us know](https://github.com/mono/MonoGame/issues).

+### Summary of some work arounds in the process of transferring effects files across to MonoGame from XNA

+#### Aligning your version of the content processor and the runtime
+For shader .fx files, the version of the of the content processor you are using to compile your xnb files (ie. **MonoGameContentProcessors.dll**) **must be aligned** with the version of the runtime you are running your game against (ie. **MonoGame.Framework.dll**)

+Otherwise you may get **"Wrong MGFX file version!"** raised by ReadEffect() in Effect.cs when you do a **content.Load<Effect>**
+[because the version written in to the .xnb file is not a match with the value of MGFXVersion that has been put in the run time].

+So if you have this error, the first thing to check is that your content processor is the same up-to-dateness as the version of the runtime you are running your game against.

+#### Shader model compilation:
+(a) For **OpenGL** versions of MonoGame (eg. Mac, Linus, WindowsGL) the shader model must be **SM 3.0 or lower**

+(b) For **DirectX** versions of MonoGame (eg. WinRT, Windows8) the shader model must be **SM 4.0 or higher**.

+In the DirectX case it is typical for people to use the:

+`vs_4_0_level_9_1`
+and
+`ps_4_0_level_9_1`

+compilation profiles, because these provide backwards compatibility for Shader Model 2 shaders.

+#### Windows8 configuration == DX11 (inside the content processor)
+(a) The "Windows8" build configuration is used internally in the MonoGame content processor code to indicate compilation to target DX11.

+Look at the code on line 29 of MGEffectProcessor.cs!

+`options.DX11Profile = platform == MonoGamePlatform.Windows8 ? true : false; `

+The **ContentHelper.cs** file in the ContentProcessors project reads the build configuration name you are using then does this:

+`switch (platform.ToUpper())`
+`{`
+`case "WINDOWS":`
+`     return MonoGamePlatform.Windows;`
+`case "WINDOWS8":`
+`     return MonoGamePlatform.Windows8;`
+`case "IOS":`
+`     return MonoGamePlatform.iOS;`
+`case "ANDROID":`
+`     return MonoGamePlatform.Android;`
+`case "LINUX":`
+`     return MonoGamePlatform.Linux;`
+`case "OSX":`
+`     return MonoGamePlatform.OSX;`
+`case "PSM":`
+`     return MonoGamePlatform.PSM;`
+`etc.`
+`}`

+Which then gets used by MGEffectProcessor.cs (as above) `options.DX11Profile = platform == MonoGamePlatform.Windows8 ? true : false; `
+to set the flag specifying DX11.

+In other words, in order to compile .xnb files from your .fx files that will be able to run against the Windows DirectX version of MonoGame, you **MUST** use build profile that is **specifically called "Windows8" !!**  ... either the one supplied with the project code or one you make yourself.

+At some point this getting written into a registry key
+called "MONOGAME_PLATFORM" (HKEY_CURRENT_USER/Environment/MONOGAME_PLATFORM),
+and then gets read back from that key via:
+`var platform = Environment.GetEnvironmentVariable("MONOGAME_PLATFORM", EnvironmentVariableTarget.User);`

+If you don't realize this, having just converted all your .fx files to run against
+SM 4.0, when you come to compile them for DX11, you will be told:
+"Vertex shader 'SimpleVS' must be SM 3.0 or lower!"

+(b) The "Windows" build configuration is used for the WindowsGL target.

+(c) Aside: The WindowsGL version of MonoGame is primarily intended to be a test environment.
+Don't necessarily expect great performance from this build.

+#### Windows8, DX11 profile, switch POSITION0 to SV_POSITION (in .fx file)
+When compiling for the Windows8, DX11 profile, the POSITION and POSITION0 semantics must be replaced by SV_POSITION.

+Otherwise you will get:
+A first chance exception of type 'SharpDX.SharpDXException' occurred in SharpDX.DLL Additional information: HRESULT: [0x80070057], Module: [Unknown], ApiCode: [Unknown/Unknown], Message: The parameter is incorrect.

+in
+`new SharpDX.Direct3D11.InputLayout`

+There may be other similars.

 # Roadmap
 There is still work to be done for better support of custom effects and shaders in MonoGame: